admalledd/revabotica/docs/data_loading.markdown

             `-- robots.json
 ```

-`saves` / `local` have the same layout, but remember that the `default` dir MUST have everything needed to play.

-`saves` is slightly diffrent in that there are multiple saves, so the strucutre above is in each save folder. eg: `default/maps/$mapname/config.json` == `local/maps/$mapname/config.json` == `saves/$savename/maps/$mapname/config.json`

-note that sometimes special care is needed to merge the different files, so we have the loaders.py take care of loading, merging, then returning the data. in the end of the load, the data should be a single python dictionary. (no support for returning lists, however we can load them and pass of parsing INTO a dict with special cased loaders. see loaders.py/load_grid())
+note that sometimes special care is needed to merge the different files, so we have the loaders.py take care of loading, merging, then returning the data. in the end of the load, the data should be a single python dictionary. (no support for returning lists, however we can load them and pass of parsing INTO a dict with special cased loaders. see loaders.py/load_grid()), saving is taken care of via savers.py, Note that loaders and savers will hopefully merge later into a better layout of code. get things working first though.

-ok, now onto loading assets: these are basically any file that is not in JSON format / does not need merging with other files. so what happens here is that we use a `fs.multifs` that is loaded in the same order as above, then merged into the single `fs.mountfs` as the `assets` directory.
+ok, now onto loading assets: these are basically any file that is not in JSON format / does not need merging with other files. so what happens here is that we use a `fs.multifs` that is loaded in the `rootfs/assets`,`saves/$savename/assets/` order, then merged into the single directory for the rootfs `fs.mountfs` as the `assets` directory.

 Note for loading / saving of entities: due the fact that entities can move about, each entity must have a 100% unique $EID.
 This $EID is a json string in the .ejson files. (random generation?).
-The entity JSON files are all copied over to the $savename and loaded from there, if they already exist, load those. this prevents the whole headache of adding / removing entities as the game plays on.